Dr Tanya O'Neill

 Qualifications: BSc, MSc (first class honors) Massey PhD Waikato

-As a lecturer I contribute to a number of Soil and Environmental Science papers including, EARTH221, ERTH334, and ENVSC201.
+As a lecturer I contribute to a number of Soil and Environmental Science papers including: Introduction to Earth System Sciences (EARTH101) , Soil Science (EARTH221), Soil and Water Management (EARTH322), and Environmental Monitoring (ENVSC201), and Land and Evaluation (EARTH502).

 Soil and environmental science, especially impacts of human activities on the Antarctic terrestrial environment, local and regional scale impacts and rates of soil recovery.
 I also have interests in the impacts of a warming climate on the temperature sensitivity of soil ecosystems, particularly soil respiration.